ECE Funding Handbook

 • Parents who choose not to pay optional charges

-• If a parent chooses not to pay an optional charge, the only action a service can take is to withhold the additional feature(s) covered by the optional charge.
+• If a parent chooses not to pay an optional charge, the only action a service or educator can take is to withhold the additional feature(s) covered by the optional charge.
 By choosing not to pay an optional charge, parents are agreeing to not have access to that additional activity or item.

 Parents who choose not to pay an optional charge must receive at least the standard of service required by the regulations.
 It is the responsibility of the service providing 20 Hours ECE to ensure parents do not pay a fee for hours covered by 20 Hours ECE, either to the service provider or the educator (in the case of a Home-based service).